FAQ & Resources

 To attain rebates, are there any upfront costs?

-Potential upfront cost is dependent on household eligibility.
-The rebate is an amount based on income levels, the projected energy savings, and the cost of the measure(s).
-The rebate is designed to incentivize the installation of energy savings products and services that are eligible in the Kansas Home Rebate Program.
+The Kansas Home Rebate Program is in the process of establishing detailed eligibility criteria, and potential upfront costs are dependent on household eligibility.
+Households with incomes above 80% of the Area Median Income (AMI) should expect potential upfront costs, as they may be responsible for covering a portion of the costs not covered by the rebate.
+The rebate amount is determined based on income levels, the projected energy savings, and the cost of the measure(s).
+The rebate is designed to incentivize the installation of energy-saving products and services that are eligible in the Kansas Home Rebate Program.
 The Kansas Home Rebate Program design seeks to minimize out-of-pocket costs for low-income households where possible.

 Customer Journey